Emission standards in India: Standing Committee on Implementation of Emission Legislation (SCOE)

-Based on the recommendations from CMVR-TSC and SCOE, MoSRT&H issues notification for necessary amendments / modifications to the Central Motor Vehicle Rules.
+Based on the recommendations from CMVR-TSC and SCOE, MoSRT&H issues notification for necessary amendments to the Central Motor Vehicle Rules.

-In addition, the other Ministries like Ministry of Environment & Forest (MoEF), Ministry of Petroleum & Natural Gas (MoPNG) and Ministry of Non-conventional Energy Sources are also involved in formulation of regulations relating to Emissions, Noise, Fuels and Alternative Fuel vehicles.
+In addition, the other Ministries like the Ministry of Environment & Forest (MoEF), the Ministry of Petroleum & Natural Gas (MoPNG), and the Ministry of Non-Conventional Energy Sources are also involved in formulation of regulations relating to emissions, noise, fuels and alternative fuel vehicles.